 The lines to get into the Uffizi and Accademia are variable this time of year.
 Two days ago there was a 2-hour wait to enter the Uffizi without reservations.
 Yesterday, no line at all!
 You don't want to waste precious vacation time waiting to get in, so here's what I would do: make a reservation by phone (+39-055-294-883).
 English speaking operators are available.
 You tell them what date and time you'd like to reserve for which of the museums (Uffizi or Accademia), and how many people will be in your party.
 They'll give you a code number.
 About 10 minutes before your reserved time, go to claim and pay for your tickets.
 At the Uffizi this is at Door #3, at the Accademia you go to the 'Reserve' entrance.
 You'll have to pay €4 for the reservation but it's worth not having to stand around waiting forever.
 And here's the best part: if you get to the museum and there's no wait to get in, just forget about the reservation and enter through the 'Unreserved' doors!

 As for the other museums, you don't need reservations.

 The card that Tanner referred to is the FirenzeCard, and is a great deal if you expect to be visiting many museums during your stay.
 It costs €50 but gets you into 33 museums with priority (no waiting) entrance.
 It also give you free unlimited use of all of Florence's buses and trams.
 The card is valid for 72 hours from the time of its first use.
-You can buy it in lots of places around town. www.firenzecard.it over 6 years ago
+You can buy it in lots of places around town. www.firenzecard.it almost 9 years ago